Bacon Ranch Air Fryer French Fries

 How to Make Air Fryer French Fries

 For this recipe, I used the 5.2L XL Air Fryer from Simple Living Products which they were kind enough to send me.
-You can check this air fryer out on Amazon here.
 If you’re using a different air fryer for the recipes below, know that times may vary slightly.

 Like I mentioned in my initial air fryer recipes roundup, there can be a bit of trial and error involved with air frying.
 But once you have a recipe pinned down, you’re good to go.